BackupTheBerlios/arduino/Arduino/README.txt

 INSTALLATION INSTRUCTIONS
 1. Install Wiring 0003.
-2. Mac: double-click install.command
-   Windows: double-click install.bat
-3. Enter the path to Wiring when prompted
+2. Mac: double-click install.command, enter the path to Wiring when prompted (make sure it has no spaces in it).
+   Windows: edit install.bat to specify the directory to Wiring (make sure it has no spaces in it).
+Then double-click install.bat.

 USAGE INSTRUCTIONS
 1. Run Wiring 0003.